Table of Contents

 The Bottom Line

 Travel finance is a tough nut to crack when you are just starting out.
 It takes planning and work.
-In the end, you are creating a system which perpetually finances travel.
+In the end, you are creating a system that perpetually finances travel.
 It also allows you to travel for long periods of time while keeping a tight watch on your bills.

 Since credit cards and bank accounts change constantly, I will be updating this guide.
 If you have any questions or feel my information is out of date, please let me know!